If you're obese, you're more likely to develop a number of potentially serious health problems, including:

 Quality of life

 When you're obese, your overall quality of life may be lower, too.
-You may not be able to do things you'd normally enjoy as easily as you'd like.
-You may have trouble participating in family activities.
+You may not be able to do things you'd normally enjoy as easily as you'd like, such as participating in enjoyable activities.
 You may avoid public places.
-You may even encounter discrimination.
+Obese people may even encounter discrimination.

 Other weight-related issues that may affect your quality of life include: